johnmyleswhite/Style.jl/README.md

     lookupTable, LookupTable

-(11) Both mutable and immutable types use initial-cap camelcase:
+(14) When naming mutable or immutable types, use initial-cap camelcase:

 **Good style**